WeblateOrg/weblate/docs/devel/starting.rst

 File format                     Choose :guilabel:`Gettext PO file`

-New language                    Choose :guilabel:`Automatically add language file`
+New language                    Choose :guilabel:`Create new language file`
 =============================== ==================================================

 And that's it, you're now ready to start translating your software!